chalk/chalk/readme.md

 > Terminal string styling done right.

-[colors.js](https://github.com/Marak/colors.js) is currently the most popular coloring module, but it has serious deficiencies like extending String.prototype which causes all kinds of problems.
+[colors.js](https://github.com/Marak/colors.js) is currently the most popular string styling module, but it has serious deficiencies like extending String.prototype which causes all kinds of problems.
 Although there are other ones, they either do too much or not enough.

 **Chalk is a clean and focused alternative.**